Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 "Why *do* they name their ships that way?"

 Daar shrugged.
 "Iunno.
 Clans got their traditions.
-Sometimes even *they* don’t really know where it comes from…"
+Sometimes even *they* don’t really know where it comes from..."

 The interruption finally came.
 It was simple enough, just a polite chime and a light in the ceiling telling them to buckle in to their seats for landing.
 They rubbed noses and Daar made sure Naydra was properly secure in her seat before buckling himself in.